MartinBrosseau/Projet-7-Groupomania/README.md

 - `React`
 - `MySQL`

-Clone or download the repository, then follow this instruction:
+Clone or download the repository, then follow the instructions:

 ##### Database :